 Cost Function Example

-For example, a cost function could look something like this: C(x) = FC + (X + VC) 2 .
-In this case, the total cost is dependent on the total units and variable cost squared.
+For example, a non-linear cost function could look something like this: C(x) = FC + VCยทx + kยทx 2.
+In this case, k is an additional coefficient (in $/unit2) that makes total cost increase faster as output increases.

-That means the total cost goes up exponentially with units product.
-This is not necessarily realistic, but it gives you an idea of how these functions can be used to map total cost.
+That means the total cost increases at an increasing (quadratic) rate with units produced.
+This is not necessarily realistic for all businesses, but it gives you an idea of how different functions can be used to map total cost.

-Let’s look at an example where the cost function is the same as above, the fixed costs are $50, the total number of units is 500 and the variable costs per unit are $30.
+Let's look at an example using the standard linear cost function, where the fixed costs are $50, the total number of units is 500, and the variable costs per unit are $30.

 Using the formula above, the cost is found to be: